milan-codes/milan-codes/README.md

 ### Hi there 👋

-- 🏫 I'm a third-year Computer Science student
-- 👨‍💻 Check out my repositories to see the projects I've been working on
+My name is Milán, and I'm a full stack developer from Hungary.
+I do a lot of React and Next.js, and also work with other frameworks like Astro.
+Check out the projects I've been working on.